-S. B. No. 2239 01/SS02/R142CS.2 PAGE 1
+SS02/R142CS.
+2 S. B. No. 2239 01/SS02/R142CS.2 PAGE 1

-- 43 training and current resources to public school officials and - 44 parents who need assistance in researching, developing and - 45 implementing school safety plans and in maintaining a safe school - 46 environment. - SECTION 3.
-Section 37-3-83, Mississippi Code of 1972, is - 48 amended as follows: - 49 37-3-83.
-(1) There is established within the State - 50 Department of Education, using only existing staff and resources, - 51 a School Safety Grant Program, available to all eligible public - 52 school districts, to assist in financing programs to provide - 53 school safety. - 54 (2) The school board of each school district, with the - 55 assistance of the State Department of Education School Safety - 56 Center, shall adopt a comprehensive local school district school - 57 safety plan and shall update the plan on an annual basis. - 58 (3) Subject to the extent of appropriations available, the - 59 School Safety Grant Program shall offer any of the following - 60 specific preventive services, and other additional services - 61 appropriate to the most current school district school safety - 62 plan: - (a) Metal detectors; - (b) Video surveillance cameras, communications - 65 equipment and monitoring equipment for classrooms, school - 66 buildings, school grounds and school buses; - (c) Crisis management/action teams responding to school - 68 violence; - (d) Violence prevention training, conflict resolution - 70 training, and other appropriate training designated by the State - 71 Department of Education for faculty and staff; and - 72 (e) School safety personnel. - 73 (4) Each local school district of this state may annually - 74 apply for school safety grant funds subject to
+40 Center, which shall operate a statewide information clearinghouse that: (a) provides assistance to school districts and communities 41 42 during school crises; and (b) provides technical assistance, 43 training and current resources to public school officials and parents who need assistance in researching, developing and 44 45 implementing school safety plans and in maintaining a safe school 46 environment.
+47 SECTION 3.
+Section 37-3-83, Mississippi Code of 1972, is amended as follows: 48 37-3-83.
+(1) There is established within the State 49 50 Department of Education, using only existing staff and resources, 51 a School Safety Grant Program, available to all eligible public 52 school districts, to assist in financing programs to provide 53 school safety.
+The school board of each school district, with the 54 (2) assistance of the State Department of Education School Safety 55 Center, shall adopt a comprehensive local school district school 56 57 safety plan and shall update the plan on an annual basis.
+(3) Subject to the extent of appropriations available, the 58 59 School Safety Grant Program shall offer any of the following specific preventive services, and other additional services 60 61 appropriate to the most current school district school safety 62 plan: Metal detectors; 63 (a) 64 (b) Video surveillance cameras, communications equipment and monitoring equipment for classrooms, school 65 66 buildings, school grounds and school buses; 67 (c) Crisis management/action teams responding to school violence; 68 (d) Violence prevention training, conflict resolution 69 70 training, and other appropriate training designated by the State 71 Department of Education for faculty and staff; and 72 (e) School safety personnel.
+SS02/R142CS.
+2 S. B. No. 2239 01/SS02/R142CS.2 PAGE 2

-75 appropriations by the Legislature.
-School safety grants shall
+(4) Each local school district of this state may annually 73 74 apply for school safety grant funds subject to 75 appropriations by the Legislature.
+School safety grants shall 76 include a base grant amount plus an additional amount per student in average daily attendance in the school or school district.
+The 77 base grant amount and amount per student shall be determined by 78 the State Board of Education, subject to specific appropriation 79 80 therefor by the Legislature.
+In order to be eligible for such program, each local school board desiring to participate shall 81 apply to the State Department of Education by May 31 before the 82 83 beginning of the applicable fiscal year on forms provided by the department, and shall be required to establish a local School 84 85 Safety Task Force to involve members of the community in the school safety effort.
+The State Department of Education shall 86 determine by July 1 of each succeeding year which local school 87 districts have submitted approved applications for school safety 88 89 grants.

-- 76 include a base grant amount plus an additional amount per student in average daily attendance in the school or school district.
-The 77 base grant amount and amount per student shall be determined by 78 79 the State Board of Education, subject to specific appropriation 80 therefor by the Legislature.
-In order to be eligible for such 81 program, each local school board desiring to participate shall apply to the State Department of Education by May 31 before the 82 beginning of the applicable fiscal year on forms provided by the 83 department, and shall be required to establish a local School 84 Safety Task Force to involve members of the community in the 85 - grants.
+90 (5) As part of the School Safety Grant Program, the State 91 Department of Education may conduct a pilot program to research 92 the feasibility of using video camera equipment in the classroom 93 to address the following:

-(5) As part of the School Safety Grant Program, the State
+94 (a) Determine if video cameras in the classroom reduce 95 student disciplinary problems;

-Department of Education may conduct a pilot program to research the feasibility of using video camera equipment in the classroom school safety effort.
-The State Department of Education shall determine by July 1 of each succeeding year which local school districts have submitted approved applications for school safety
+96 (b) Enable teachers to present clear and convincing 97 evidence of a student's disruptive behavior to the student, the 98 principal, the superintendent and the student's parents; and

-- 93 to address the following: - 94 (a) Determine if video cameras in the classroom reduce 95 student disciplinary problems; - 96 (b) Enable teachers to present clear and convincing 97 evidence of a student's disruptive behavior to the student, the 98 principal, the superintendent and the student's parents; and - 99 (c) Enable teachers to review teaching performance and 100 receive diagnostic feedback for developmental purposes. - 101
+99 (c) Enable teachers to review teaching performance and100 receive diagnostic feedback for developmental purposes.